 - Their Customer Support is legit.
 I’m not normally someone who cares much about this, but on the off-chance that you fuck up the diagnostic quiz and order a set that’s not the best for your skin, it’s nice knowing you can hit them up and right the wrong.

-The guys behind Geologie not only realized all the issues with traditional dermatology and skincare product lines, but they seem to have also addressed the problems that all these new, D2C skincare brands have.
+The team behind Geologie not only realized all the issues with traditional dermatology and skincare product lines, but they seem to have also addressed the problems that all these new, D2C skincare brands have.

 Geologie's diagnostic quiz dumbs things down with customized skincare routines.